My CV so far…

 “Currently working and living in, Wiltshire, and sometimes Hampstead, London.
-A professional artist and visual communication; my specialisation…the fusion of mediums and media, symbolism, signifiers and the use of visual media in IT.
+Soon Bulgaria too.
+A professional artist; my path… symbolism, signifiers and the use of visual media.

 Since 1993 I’ve lived and worked in: Cardiff, Wales: Bath, Somerset: Kato Paphos, Cyprus , Avebury, Hampstead, London, Wiltshire.

-A hybrid Fine art painter, sculptor, photographer, free thinker, problem solver…analogue and digital.
+A hybrid Fine art painter, sculptor, photographer, hypermedia, free thinker…analogue and digital.

 BA(hons) degree, Fine Art, University of Wales, LBIPP Incorporated Photographer